-Third, we created a third “C-Table”.
-Made from metal and wood laminate, we custom designed it with to best work with the dimensions of the room and the bed height.
+Third, we created a “C-Table”.
+Made from metal and wood laminate, we custom designed it to best work with the dimensions of the room and the bed height.

-The idea with the C-Table is that it can serve as a tv stand or laptop stand in bed when it’s upright or it can be used as a small side-table.
+The idea with the C-Table is that it can serve as a tv stand or laptop stand to be used in bed when it’s upright or it can also serve as a small side-table.

-Together, these three items filled a functional and aesthetic hole in the overall composition of the the studio apartment.
+Together, these three items filled a functional and aesthetic gap in the overall composition of the studio apartment.